MyNorthland

 Gus Smith, Associate Professor of Biology and Natural Resources

-Fall term 2006; to complete data entry and analysis and begin writing a manuscript from a study of meadow vole population dynamics conducted during 1993 and 1994 when he was a doctoral student
+Fall Term 2006; to complete data entry and analysis and begin writing a manuscript from a study of meadow vole population dynamics conducted during 1993 and 1994 when he was a doctoral student

 Kevin Schanning, Associate Professor of Sociology

-Winter term 2007; to work on two papers stemming from his work on the State of the Wolf Project and develop a spring travel course in Costa Rica
+Winter Term 2007; to work on two papers stemming from his work on the State of the Wolf Project and develop a spring travel course in Costa Rica

 Tom Fitz, Associate Professor of Geoscience